ebi-gene-expression-group/index-scxa/README.md

 ## Load data

-This module loads data from a condensed SDRF in an SCXA experiment to the sc-analytics collection in solr.
+This module loads data from a condensed SDRF in an SCXA experiment to the scxa-analytics-v? collection in Solr.
 These routines expect the collection to be created already, and work as an update to the content of the collection.

 ```
 export SOLR_HOST=192.168.99.100:32080